amperity/amperity-docs/shared/terms.rst

 .. term-google-customer-match-start

-Google Customer Match uses first-party data that your customers have shared with you to enable advertising across Google -- including search (Google Ads) and display advertising (Display & Video 360), the Shopping tab, Gmail, and YouTube -- to your customers and to similar audiences.
+Google Customer Match uses first-party data that your customers have shared with you to enable advertising across Google---including search (Google Ads) and display advertising (Display & Video 360), the Shopping tab, Gmail, and YouTube---to your customers and to similar audiences.

 .. term-google-customer-match-end